Why is My Rose Wilting? (Revive Wilting Roses)

 Too much nitrogen fertilizer can cause rose leaves, stems, and flowers to have a wilting appearance.
 Roses require fertilizer to grow their best but if it is applied too often or in too high a concentration the the roses grow lots of sappy and weak foliage and stems that wilt and droop.

-When rose leaves and stems are weak, sappy, and wilting they are also more susceptible to aphid infestation and disease.
+When rose leaves and stems are weak, sappy, and wilting, they are also more susceptible to aphid infestation and disease.

 However, you should check the rose for aphids and disease and treat it as necessary, and prune back the weak sappy growth the following Spring.

-I should emphasize the importance of using the fertilizer that is specifically made for roses such as miracle-gro rose and shrub feed.
 This fertilizer has all the nutrients at the right concentration that a rose needs to grow and flower its best.
-The granular form also reduces the nutrients more gradually which mitigates the risk of using too much fertilizer.
+The granular form also releases the nutrients more gradually, which mitigates the risk of using too much fertilizer.

 (Read my article, why are my roses not blooming?)